CarlosMenacho/Quizc-jala/README.md

 New question type called NUMERIC, and associate the next validations REQUIRED and MIN added

 # Validations
-We want to support other kind of validations for question's answer, some of them are:

-Text validations
+Text validations and Numeric
- - Max length
+ - Max length (text)
  - Only uppercase text
-Numeric validation
- - MAX validation
+ - MAX validation (Numeric)